 Welcome to my Blog

-My Almost Weekly Blog Post speaks out of my need to grapple with things that matter.
+My Weekly Blog Post speaks out of my need to grapple with things that matter.
 It is also an expression of the joy of learning.
 My love for Holy Scriptures leads the way, but as well you will find poetry and story and history and the great art of the ages.
 In the words of Jesus, I’m asking this question these days: “What are you looking for?”
 In a world gone awry, and in personal lives challenged every day, indeed, what am I looking for?
-We’ll try to give some answers to that question along the way.
+We’ll try to give some answers to that question and more along the way.
 I hope you will join me.

 Latest Posts